supasuma/react-teaching/src/pages/2-react-component-lesson.md

 ---
 title: "Component"
 ---
+As briefly touched on in our JSX lesson:-

->Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
-React Docs
+>Components let you split the UI into independent, reusable pieces, and think about each piece in isolation. -- <cite>React Docs</cite>

 The simplest way to define a component in React is to write a JavaScript function:
 ```jsx